Small but perfectly formed, Ecuador actually is at the centre of the world.

 Top things to do in Ecuador

 There are many wonderful experiences to be had in this colourful South American nation.
 For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Ecuador.

 Kayak the white-water rapids of the Amazon Rainforest; hike the Cotopaxi Volcano (one of the tallest active volcanoes in the world at 5897m), or cross the equator on horseback.
 Ecuador offers adventure enthusiasts a head-scratching array of experiences.
 Thrill seekers should head for Banos de Agua Santa for mountain biking, rock climbing, paragliding, 4x4 adventures and bungee jumping.
 Once spent, the town’s thermal baths will soak away any aches and pains.

-Colonial charm and indigenous culture
+Colonial charm and indigenous culture in Quito